josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 ## What's the difference between a transition and an animation?

-Before we get started, I'd like to clarify this point: _I'll use the words "transition" and "animation" mostly interchangeably in this post, even though the two concepts are distinct in CSS_.
+Before we get started, I should clarify: _I'll use the words "transition" and "animation" mostly interchangeably in this post, even though the two concepts are distinct in CSS_.

 I'll also assume you have a decent understanding of the CSS principles behind the two already, but as a refresher/clarifier:

 **Transition:**

 - Uses the `transition` property
-- Transitions an element between exactly two states
+- Transitions between exactly two states
-- Usually the result of a trigger event, like hovering over an element, or clicking on something
+- Usually the result of a state change, like hovering, or clicking a button
 - Plays once; stays in end state as long as the trigger condition is true, then reverts

-An example might be a button that changes color when it has hover or focus:
+An example of a CSS `transition` might be a button that changes color when it has hover or focus:

 ```css
 .btn {